WHAT I DO PROFESSIONALLY

 MY ORGANIZATIONAL WORK

-I received my Master of Theological Studies Degree from Palmer Theological Seminary, with a concentration of Contextual Theology.
+I received my Master of Theological Studies Degree from the Palmer Theological Seminary of Eastern University, with a concentration in Contextual Theology.

 I also earned a Master of Public Administration Degree from the University of Oklahoma, with a concentration in Public Policy Analysis.